richimf/Alphabetik/README.md

 ## Credits

-Developed by Ricardo Montesinos n_n
+Developed by Ricardo Montesinos /o.o/

 ## License
 This code is distributed under the terms and conditions of the MIT license.